-Dogs sneeze in order to get rid of infectious organisms such as bacteria and viruses.
-They also sneeze to expel foreign bodies that have found their way up their nostrils.
+More often than not, dogs sneeze in order to get rid of infectious organisms such as bacteria and viruses.
+Sometimes, they sneeze to expel foreign bodies that have found their way up their nostrils.

 Reverse sneezing happens quite commonly in small dogs and Brachycephalic breeds (e.g. pugs, bulldogs), but it could happen to other bigger dogs as well.
 (My dog sometimes had reverse sneezing when she was young.)

 When dogs (and we) sneeze, air is forced out through the nose.
 But in the case of a reverse sneeze, air is pulled in through the nose in a forceful and noisy way.

 Here is an example of an episode of reverse sneezing: